 During our onboarding call, we discovered that the client’s fees were significantly higher compared to our other clients.
 We inquired about the components of these fees and found out that the current monthly fee amounted to around $5,000.
 Furthermore, the client was not utilizing the service effectively due to an ineffective representative.
 Over the two-year period in the program, the client had worked with five representatives, none of whom provided $60,000 worth of value to the relationship.
 As a result, canceling this service seemed like an easy way to increase the bottom line by $5,000 per month.

-Most of our clients sell on multiple platforms, and many use Amazon Pay as a merchant processor on another platform.
-When we gain access to our clients’ Amazon Seller Central accounts, if they also have an Amazon Pay account, we can view it as well.
-Because we have experience with this service, we always check to ensure we can pull the reports we need to report Amazon Pay correctly.
+Most of our clients sell on multiple platforms and use Amazon Pay as a merchant processor on another platform.
+When we access our clients’ Amazon Seller Central accounts, we can also view their Amazon Pay accounts.
+We always ensure that we can retrieve the necessary reports to accurately report Amazon Pay.

 Interested in Profit First for Ecommerce Bookkeeping?

 If your ecommerce business isn’t where you’d like it to be in terms of profitability, check out my book, Profit First for Ecommerce Sellers.
 It answers important questions about how to implement Profit First in an ecommerce business.
 Take control of your money and your business, and put Profit First to work for you!

 You can also sign up for the Profit First for Ecommerce Sellers Online Course.
 As a Mastery Level, Certified Profit First Professional, I will teach you why Profit First works so well for ecommerce businesses and the particular challenges for businesses that have physical products requiring inventory management.
 You will learn how your behavior drives your money management habits for your business and how you can set up your business bank accounts to work with your habits.
 Contact bookskeep today for more information on bookkeeping and accounting for ecommerce and Amazon sellers.